-- 1. Completion of an accredited Bachelor of Social Work (BSW) degree. - Successful completion of a course in Research Methods at the university level.
+- 1. The completion of a 4-year Bachelor Degree. - Successful completion of a course in Research Methods at the university level.
 Please note that continuing Education Courses do not meet this requirement.
 The Research Methods course must cover both qualitative and quantitative research methods.
-There is no specific minimum grade requirement. - A minimum average of 70% in academic courses taken in the last two years of full-time (undergraduate or graduate), or the last 20 half-courses in part-time study. - 4.
-Verification of completion of academic requirements must be available by August 31st.
+There is no specific minimum grade requirement. - 3.
+A minimum average of 70% in academic courses taken in the last two years of full-time study (undergraduate or graduate), or the last 20 half-courses in part-time study. - Verification of completion of academic requirements must be available by August 31st.